A Contradiction That The Fed Desires

 Since his election, President Trump has continued to de-prioritize a free trade deal with Europe, whilst he has simultaneously tried his own hand at influencing the election process in European nations.
 The European establishment has responded to this "trade arrow" forcefully.
 As President Trump recently body-checked and arm-wrestled his way through the recent G7 meeting, it was evident that relations between America and Europe have hit an all-time low from which they will fall even further in the near future.

 The NATO founding principle of mutual defence was effectively terminated without specific conditions by President Trump when he refused to commit to Article Five of the Treaty.
 President Macron signalled the new status quo with a defiant handshake and Chancellor Merkel announced the bad news in a beer tent.
-EU President Paulo Gentiloni then confirmed that their position is widely held by fellow EU nations.
+EU President Paolo Gentiloni then confirmed that their position is widely held by fellow EU nations.

 The people of Europe, Manchester and London in particular, were the first signs of collateral damage.
 As General Mattis was announcing that the American initiative of the war against Isis is entering the annihilation phase, US homeland security rules were simultaneously being tightened further to limit the expected blowback on American soil.
 The immediate blowback is being felt in Europe where indigenous Muslim communities that are home to extremists provide the useful idiots to enable it.
 The War on Terror has the common factor of Russia and its attempted influence of American and European elections, which will be the catalyst for the further deterioration in global foreign relations.
 Recent stories that President Trump has shared intelligence with Russia will have alarmed European leaders and choked off the flow of sensitive information that they traditionally share with America.

 President Obama by and large sub-contracted out Middle East diplomacy and war making to the European nations with former Middle Eastern mandates.
 President Trump would seem to be more interested in combining his own initiatives with the former Ottoman and Imperial Russian mandates in the region.
 President Macron noted the similarities in leadership style between President Trump and the Presidents of Russia and Turkey.
 Since the EU is antipathetic towards both Turkey and Russia, relations with America by default must decline.
 In the new age of the great leader, despite the attempts of the Democrats and the FBI to disrupt President Trump and President Putin reaching an agreement on global spheres of influence, Europe finds itself short of a President.
-It is therefore moving as fast as it can towards the deeper political and economic integration that will deliver a President, before it is destroyed by Populism.
+It is, therefore, moving as fast as it can towards the deeper political and economic integration that will deliver a President, before it is destroyed by Populism.

 Having remarked that German carmakers and Germans in general are "very bad" at the recent summit, President Trump signaled that the next step in his campaign against Europe will directly involve trade.
-At this point one can expect that the value of the US Dollar, or rather its over-value from an American perspective, will become a further cause for deterioration in global trade relations.
-America has already walked away from the Trans Pacific Partnership (TPP) and signaled a major rethink on Nafta, so a collapse of relations with Europe is logically to be expected; at which point a fundamental re-evaluation of the US Dollar must be undertaken.
+At this point one can expect that the value of the US dollar, or rather its over-value from an American perspective, will become a further cause for deterioration in global trade relations.
+America has already walked away from the Trans-Pacific Partnership (TPP) and signaled a major rethink on Nafta, so a collapse of relations with Europe is logically to be expected; at which point a fundamental re-evaluation of the US dollar must be undertaken.

 (Source: Princeton)

 Hitting the ground running on his return home, after his bruising European encounter, President Trump then fired off the "energy arrow" by announcing that America will withdraw from the Paris Climate Change Agreement.
 This further drives a wedge between America and its European allies.
 When fired together with the "trade arrow" the impact can be devastating for Europeans.
-A general escalation of American direct involvement in combat in the Middle , North East and Africa regions will create instability that increases refugee and migrant flows to Europe.
+A general escalation of American direct involvement in combat in the Middle, North East and Africa regions will create instability that increases refugee and migrant flows to Europe.
 Global warming in these regions is already a significant driver of these migration flows and the source of regional conflicts over limited water resources.
-American foreign policy should be seen as cover for the "trade and energy arrows".
+American foreign policy should be seen as cover for the "trade and energy arrows."
 These policies are now aligned together in direct conflict with the European Union's own foreign policy.

 (Source: Bloomberg)